 Spice Up Your Travels With These 7 Spices

 I’ve found that the best way to travel with spices is to use a weekly pill dispenser—each day holds about two tablespoons of spice.
-This is the perfect amount for a weeklong trip and the seven compartments means we can bring along seven of the most versatile seasonings with us.
+This is the perfect amount for a week long trip and the seven compartments mean we can bring along seven of the most versatile seasonings with us.
 These are the ones we get the most mileage out of:

 - Garlic powder: When fresh garlic is a scarcity or if your vacation kitchen is lacking in a garlic press or a sharp knife, garlic powder can really save the day.
 We use it in everything from tomato sauce (spaghetti is a cheap go-to travel meal my whole family can agree on) to seasoning meat to sprinkling on our popcorn.

 - Lawry’s Season Salt: Lawry’s is a perfect blended salt for use on any potato dish (from fries to mashed to hash browns)

 - Cayenne pepper: we like a little heat in our food and cayenne is perfect for savory dishes of all kinds.
 My kids also love a little dash mixed into their hot chocolate.